corenova/yang-js/TUTORIAL.md

 - **Schema**: A descriptive resource that expresses the data hierarchy, constraints, and behavior of a data model
-- **Component**: An implementation resource that associates control logic bindings to a Schema
+- **Model**: An instance of Schema evaluated with data
-- **Model**: An instance of Schema or Component evaluated with data
+- **Component**: An implementation resource that associates control logic bindings to a Model

 ## Working with Yang Schema